 Treating scoliosis with applied kinesiology has some noted success, particularly with the idiopathic kind.
 This is especially true when combined with other forms of therapy including electrical stimulation of muscles or orthopedic bracing.
 Although scoliosis mostly affects children 7-15 years old, it is also possible for scoliosis to develop in adults or elderly individual despite having

-lymphatic drainage and Applied Kinesiology lymphatic drainage and Applied Kinesiology, lymphatic drainage and Applied Kinesiology.
 A person’s lymph system is perhaps the most overlooked and least understood part of the body.
 Comprising the body’s interstitial fluids many of the body’s waste products and the short chain fatty acids are deposited there.
-By some accounts it becomes
+By some accounts it becomes the ‘ trash can ‘ of the body.
+The lymph system is one of

 Applied Kinesiology and Shoulder Injuries Applied Kinesiology and Shoulder Injuries, Applied Kinesiology and Shoulder Injuries provides a good treatment protocol for a complex area of the body.
 The shoulder is made up of five separate joints and 23 different muscles any one of which can cause a problem in the shoulder area.
 Insofar as Applied